Brainerd, Minnesota: History

 The area that is now Brainerd was formerly Ojibwe territory.
 Brainerd was first seen by European settlers on Christmas Day in 1805, when Zebulon Pike stopped there while searching for the headwaters of the Mississippi River.
 Crow Wing Village, a fur and logging community near Fort Ripley, brought settlers to the area in the mid-19th century.

 In those early years, the relationship between the settlers and the Native Americans was fraught.
 The most famous example of this tenuous relationship was the "Blueberry War" of 1872.
-Two Ojibwe were hanged for allegedly murdering a missing girl.
-When a group of Ojibwe approached the town, troops from Fort Ripley were called to prevent a potential reprisal.
+Two Ojibwe were accused of murdering a missing girl.
+After they were arrested and jailed, a mob overpowered the sheriff's officers, dragged the suspects from the jail and lynched them.
+Shortly after these events, a group of Ojibwe approached the town, and troops from Fort Ripley were called in to prevent what residents assumed was a reprisal attack for the lynchings.
 As it turned out, the Ojibwe only wanted to sell blueberries and the settlers avoided a bloody misunderstanding.
 The guilt of the two Ojibwe was never proven.

 Brainerd was the idea of Northern Pacific railroad president John Gregory Smith, who in 1870 named the township after his wife, Anne Eliza Brainerd Smith, and father-in-law, Lawrence Brainerd.
 The company built a bridge over the Mississippi seven miles north of Crow Wing Village and used the Brainerd station as a machine and car shop, prompting many to move north and abandon Crow Wing.
 Brainerd was organized as a city on March 6, 1873.

 On January 11, 1876, the state legislature revoked Brainerd's charter for six years, in reaction to the election of local handyman Thomas Lanihan as mayor instead of Judge C.B.
 Sleeper.
 Brainerd functioned as a township in the interim.